MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 ## What do you need to know before you begin?

 - The requirements for installing and using the EXO V2 module are described in [Install and maintain the EXO V2 module](exchange-online-powershell-v2.md#install-and-maintain-the-exo-v2-module).
+The rest of the instructions in the topic assume that you've already installed the module.

 - If your organization is on-premises Exchange, and you have Exchange Enterprise CAL with Services licenses for Exchange Online Protection (EOP), your EOP PowerShell connection instructions are the same as Exchange Online PowerShell as described in this topic.